Horse Slaughter Facts and FAQs

 Is it true that no standards exist for horse rescue facilities that take unwanted horses?

-Additionally, Horse rescue groups must also provide for the welfare of horses in their custody in compliance with state and local animal welfare laws.
+Additionally, Horse rescue groups must provide for the welfare of horses in their custody in compliance with state and local animal welfare laws.